All That Remains discography

-All That Remains are an American metalcore band from Springfield, Massachusetts, formed in 1998.
+All That Remains are an American heavy metal band from Springfield, Massachusetts, formed in 1998.
 They have released ten studio albums, a live CD/DVD, and have over a million records worldwide.
 Formed in 1998 the band signed with Prosthetic records and released their debut album Behind Silence and Solitude in 2002.
 Two years later they released their sophomore albums This Darkened Heart.
 They then signed with Razor and Tie Records to release their 2006 album Fall of Ideals which was their first album to reach the U.S. Billboard 200 peaking at number 75.
 The following year in 2007 they released their only live album All That Remains Live.